August Nielsen

 He contributed with Rudolf Emanuel Jacobsen in creating several buildings at Frogner station's 1914 Jubilee Exhibition; buildings that were moved later.
 He also designed villas in Trosterudveien 9 and 7 (both in 1911), Holmenkollveien 61c (1915) and Gråkamveien 17 (1922).

 From 1918 he partnered with architect Harald Sund.
 Among their works were Majorstuen Church, Fredrikstad Library (both finished in 1926) and the diocesan seat in Tromsø (1924).
-From 1920 to 1947 Nielsen was the director of regulation in Aker municipality.
-He was also a member of Aker municipal council from 1919 to 1922.
-He also led the work of regulating Narvik city.
+From 1920 to 1947 Nielsen was the director of regulation in Aker Municipality.
+He was also a member of the municipal council of Aker Municipality from 1919 to 1922.
+He also led the work of regulating the city of Narvik.

 He was decorated with the King's Medal of Merit in gold.
 He died at Oslo during 1956 and was buried at Vestre gravlund.